James Cranswick Tory

-James Cranswick Tory (October 24, 1862 – June 26, 1944) was a Nova Scotia businessman and politician.
-He was born in 1862 to Robert Kirk Tory and Anorah Ferguson in Guysborough County and lived in the village of Guysborough.
-He attended McGill University in Montreal and worked at Sun Life Assurance Company.
-In 1894, he married Caroline Whitman.
+James Cranswick Tory (October 24, 1862 – June 26, 1944) was a Nova Scotian businessman and politician.
+He was born in 1862 to Robert Kirk Tory and Anorah Ferguson in Port Shoreham, Nova Scotia and later lived in the village of Guysborough, attending school there.
+He later moved to Montreal and attended McGill University.
+Tory joined the Sun Life Assurance Company as an insurance agent in 1891 and quickly moved through up the ranks of the company.
+He worked the West Indies, Michigan, and later at head office in Montreal, where he held one of the highest executive positions in the company.

 Tory served as a Liberal MLA for Guysborough County in the Nova Scotia House of Assembly from 1911 to 1925.
 He was a minister without portfolio in the province's Executive Council from 1921 to 1925.
+In 1923, he was asked to succeed George Henry Murray as Premier of Nova Scotia, but declined.
 Tory was appointed the 14th Lieutenant Governor of Nova Scotia and served from 1925 to 1930.
-He died in Halifax.
+He died in Halifax on the 26 June, 1944.

-Tory's younger brothers were Henry Marshall Tory, founding president of the University of Alberta and the National Research Council of Canada, and John A. Tory Sr. (1869–1950).
+Tory's younger brothers were Henry Marshall Tory, founding president of the University of Alberta and the National Research Council of Canada, and John Alexander Tory Sr. (1869–1950), a fellow director at Sun Life.
+In 1894, he married Caroline Whitman of Canso; they had no children.

+Early life and education

+Tory was born on October 24, 1862 in Port Shoreham, Nova Scotia to parents Robert Kirk Tory and Anorah Fergusson.
+He was the eldest of five children, and had two brothers and two sisters.
+As a teenager he moved to the nearby town of Guysborough to attend the Guysborough Academy, while also working at a local general store.
+After finishing school at age 18, Tory became First Officer on a ship sailing between Halifax and Montreal, working for the Whitman family of Canso.
+He later settled in Montreal and attended McGill University.